danielspofford/blogposts/posts/aws-iot-elixir-nerves.md

 The `partial_chain/1` function resolves successfully against Amazon root CAs.
 Keep in mind when connecting to AWS IoT to:

-  * provide the device certificate and key.
+  * provide the device certificate and key
-  * Provide a set of CA certificates including:
+  * provide a set of CA certificates including:
-    * Amazon's root CA(s).
+    * Amazon's root CA(s)
-    * the CA who signed the device certificate which may or may not be Amazon's root CA.
+    * the CA that signed the device certificate which may or may not be Amazon's root CA

 All of that done successfully, a device may connect and publish/subscribe to its heart's content.
 Or at least until it runs into an AWS IoT Policy saying